 At trial, Delema’s expert testified that the sewer was properly designed and constructed when it was installed in ‘53.

 Held: Because the sewer line was properly constructed, and the City planted a tree that had the propensity to dig into sewer lines, The City of New York, rather than Delema, was responsible for the cost of repairing the sewer line.

 The question, as framed by the Court, was whether a municipality that plants an oak tree over a residential sewer line, is liable to the landowner when the roots of the tree damage the sewer line?
 The Court found that 25 years before, City, without the request or permission of landowner Delema Norwood, planted an oak tree at the curb line of her property over the sewer line leading from her house to the sewer in the street.
-An oak tree has roots which go down deep and have a propensity for entering the joints of sewer pipelines.
-The roots of this oak did exactly that, and caused the sewer pipe to burst.
+An oak tree has roots that go down deep and have a propensity for entering the joints of sewer pipelines.
+The roots of this oak did exactly that and caused the sewer pipe to burst.

 The Court found a case where the landowner was liable because the sewer line was constructed incorrectly.
 But that was not the case here, where the sewer was properly constructed.
 Delena’s expert testified that the sewer was made of vitreous clay pipe and joined with cement.
 He testified that this was a proper method of construction at the time the sewer was built, over 25 years ago.

 In another case, the plaintiff’s complaint was dismissed because sufficient facts to establish that defendant was responsible for this damage were not alleged.
 That court noted that “whether the defendant can ever be held liable for the natural growth of a tree, in possession of or belonging to the city, is uncertain.”

 Finally, a plaintiff alleged that roots from a defendant’s poplar tree had grown onto the plaintiff’s property, disturbing and eroding her swimming pool and the patio around it.
 The court there held the complaint stated a cause of action.